 The only two files you need to run your program are the libRedRT.dll and your program's executable, in this case MyFirst.exe.

 However, when your run your executable, you will notice that Red keeps a very annoying Command Prompt window open as the program runs.
 If you want to avoid this use the target option -t.
 The option -t compiles it to a specific platform.

 C:\Users\André\Documents\Rededitor\myprograms> red.exe -c -t windows Myfirst.red

-It will result in those same extra files, including the dll, but it won't open the Command Prompt while your program runs.
+This will result in those same extra files, including the DLL, but it won't open the Command Prompt while your program runs.

 From Red's github page:

 MSDOS : Windows, x86, console (+ GUI) applications

 WindowsXP : Windows, x86, GUI applications, no touch API